jeeger/twauctex/README.md

 * Supresses unescaped underscores and ampersands.
 * Adds a command to compress and align tables (Bound to `C-x f` by default).
-* Adds intersentence space when a sentence ends with capital letters.
+* Adds intersentence space when a sentence ends with capital letters, adds interword space after abbreviations like et al. or PhD.

 ## Features